CiscoDevNet/MLAnywhere/README.md

 Furthermore, once you hit the **Deploy** button, you have the ability to view what is happening under the skin of MLA via the **Logging**.
-We have added this due to aid the process of troubleshooting in case of underlying problems in the infrastructure etc.
+We have added this due to aid the process of troubleshooting in case of underlying problems in the infrastructure and to also aid the education process!